andem-divya/movesmart/README.md

 ---

+## Gen AI Use
+Cursor was used sporatically throughout this project.
+Specifically it was used to help set up the framework of the data_loader files but many edits were made outside of the initial set up from Cursor so unable to attribute specific line by line to Cursor.

 ## License / data provenance

 Respect terms of use for Census API, CDC PLACES, FBI crime statistics, EPA Smart Location Database, and NOAA normals when redistributing derived files.